Pesto Pasta with Spinach

 - Add the garlic, cook, stirring constantly, for 1 minute.
 Remove from the heat.

-- Finish the dish by adding the drained, cooked pasta and reserved water to the large skillet with the spinach, tossing until well combined and the pasta is coated in sauce.
+- Add the pesto sauce and toss until well combined and the pasta is evenly coated.
 Taste and re-season to taste with freshly grated Parmesan, lemon, red pepper flakes, sea salt, and freshly cracked pepper.

 - Serve with parmesan and lemon wedges.
 Enjoy!